Annaleigh Ashford: 2016–present: Career expansion

 On April 4, 2017, it was announced that Ashford would be joining The Public Theater's Shakespeare in the Park production of A Midsummer Night's Dream as Helena.

-On April 20, 2017, it was announced that the revival of Sunday in the Park with George would be preserved on an album to be released by Warner Music Group.
-The cast recording was released on September 21, 2017.
-It was produced and mixed by Bart Migal and features the full Broadway company, including Jake Gyllenhaal, Robert Sean Leonard, Erin Davie, and Penny Fuller.
+The production also co-starred Phylicia Rashad as Titania, Kristine Nielsen as Puck and Danny Burstein as Nick Bottom.
+The production received mixed responses but Ashford was praised.
+Elizabeth Vincentelli of Newsday wrote, "[Ashford] has emerged as a sublimely gifted comedienne.
+She [has] impeccable timing with delightfully unexpected line readings."

 On September 12, 2017, it was announced that Ashford would join the cast of Woody Allen's drama film A Rainy Day in New York, which was completed on October 23, 2017.
 The film was released in Europe, Asia, Central America, and South America in 2019 and in the UK and US in 2020.
 On November 3, 2017, it was announced that Ashford would make her New York Philharmonic debut in a televised New Year's Eve concert celebrating the music of Leonard Bernstein.
 Also featuring Laura Osnes, Aaron Tveit, and Christopher Jackson, New Year’s Eve: Bernstein on Broadway featured songs from Bernstein's scores for On the Town, West Side Story, Candide, and Wonderful Town.
-It was accompanied by Bramwell Tovey and aired on PBS on December 31, 2017, at 9:00pm.
+It was accompanied by Bramwell Tovey and aired on PBS on December 31, 2017.

 Ashford appeared as Elizabeth Cote in four episodes of the mini-series The Assassination of Gianni Versace: American Crime Story, which premiered on January 17, 2018.
 On February 15, 2018, it was announced that Ashford would lead a single-camera comedy pilot Southern Hospitality for ABC.
 Tristram Shapeero was set to direct.
 The pilot was not picked up.
 Ashford co-starred in the Jennifer Lopez-led comedy film Second Act as Hildy, opposite Vanessa Hudgens.
 The film was released in 2018.
 On July 23, 2018, it was announced that Ashford would be starring in American Reject, a new musical film.

-Ashford was set to reprise her role as Dot/Marie in Sunday In The Park With George at the Savoy Theatre in London in 2020.
+Ashford was set to reprise her role as Dot/Marie in Sunday in the Park with George at the Savoy Theatre in London in 2020.
 However, due to the COVID-19 pandemic, the run was postponed to 2021.
 In February 2020, Ashford was cast as one of the two main lead roles for the CBS situation comedy B Positive, in which she plays Gina, an unstable woman who is the perfect match for a person in need of a kidney, who happens to be a divorced father who she knows from the past.
 For its second season, the series was revamped and centered on Ashford's character.
 Ashford also performed the series' lengthy opening theme in a musical-theater style.
 The final episode aired March 10, 2022.
 The series was greenlit by CBS on May 8, 2020, as an entry in the 2020–21 television season.